 - Mix of skatepark styles is preferred (i.e. plaza, streetstyle, and bowl)

 - Comfort amenities at the park or nearby are important (shade, water, restroom, waste receptacles)

 - Incorporate Crime Prevention Through Environmental Design (CPTED) measures to enhance safety (ensure location in a visible area, lighting)

 The Town released a Request for Supplier Qualifications (RFSQ) for the skatepark on March 13, 2019.

-New Line Skateparks has been chosen as the consultant for the design build project.
-After consultation with the volunteer advisory board, the design has been finalized and construction will begin in the summer of 2020.
+New Line Skateparks was chosen as the consultant for the design-build project.
+After consultation with the volunteer advisory board, the design was finalized and construction began in the summer of 2020.